-Quickly scanning an article or watching a short video is definitely helpful for quickly learning how to complete a task.
+Quickly scanning an article or watching a short video on YouTube is definitely helpful for quickly learning how to complete a task.
 When learning a new skill, on the other hand, accessing different material on the topic can have its benefits.
 Here are three ways you benefit from including varying sources in your learning process.

 It cements your learning